NickBres/PaperSoccerMultiplayer/README.md

 Full description of the project you can find [here](https://github.com/NickBres/Project/blob/master/readme.pdf) (Hebrew).

-Also you can see the demonstration video [here](https://youtu.be/lagbQ4JMk3g).
+Also you can watch the demonstration video [here](https://youtu.be/lagbQ4JMk3g).

 ## Game pictures